lingjie00/cli_settings/README.md

 Read more about Neovim from their [ official page ]( https://neovim.io/ )

-## zsh
+## Fish shell

-I replace Bash with Zsh for the additional customizations Zsh provides.
+I have transit from Bash to Zsh to fish shell now.
-I have some plugins installed for Zsh, but the main one is simply [ Oh My Zsh ]( https://ohmyz.sh/ )
+Fish shell is much more responsive than zsh.

-Since most of my workflow is in Neovim and Tmux now, the most usage for Zsh will be to prompt files and commands.
+Since most of my workflow is in Neovim and Tmux now, the most usage for terminal will be to prompt files and commands.

 ## miniconda, and fixes